 Turning now to the ordination of priests, we note that while part of the prayer for bishops is probably to be said, there is in addition a special prayer, naming the priesthood, and mentioning the analogy of the presbyters chosen by Moses.
 The character of the "presbyterate," i.e., the sacerdotal character, hardly needed explicit mention, in view of the definite reference in the episcopal prayer, and in point of fact it is not impossible that the sacrificial reference would be included in the part of the episcopal prayer ordered to be said for priests.
-Moreover, the Apostolic Tradition itself enacts that all the presbytery is to join with the bishop in offering the gifts.2

-The Apostolic Tradition of Hippolytus, which, as we have seen, dates from the third century, provided the basis for many other church orders from that time onwards.
-It is called the "first church order."
-The "second" is the work known as the Canons of Hippolytus.
-These were made much of by Bishop John Wordsworth, who regarded them as the third-century service book of the Roman Church.
-But, as Professor Turner says, they are "a very secondary authority, a version of a version, not only late in their present Arabic dress, but not earlier than the fourth century in their substance."
-These canons exist at present in two versions, one Arabic and the other Ethiopic, and it seems that the former is a translation from the latter, while the latter in turn must have been a translation from the Greek.
+Moreover, the Apostolic Tradition itself enacts that all the presbytery is to join with the bishop in offering the gifts.2 of the Roman Church.
+But, as Professor Turner says, they are "a very secondary authority, a version of a version, not only late in their present Arabic dress, but not earlier than the fourth century in their substance."1 These canons exist at present in two versions, one Arabic and the other Ethiopic, and it seems that the former is a translation from the latter, while the latter in turn must have been a translation from the Greek.
 (There is also a Latin version made from the Arabic, and this was published in 1870 by Haneberg.)
-Achelis, their editor, for the edition in the Texte und Untersuchungen of Gebhardt and Harnack, remarks, à propos of the number of translations through which the work has passed, "Under these circumstances, it becomes our first duty to ascribe the least possible weight to all those proofs which are based upon particular words or expressions, especially when these are not contained in the Egyptian Church ritual."2 It would surely follow that arguments based upon omissions in the present form of the Canons would be equally precarious.
+Achelis, their editor, for the edition in the Texte und Untersuchungen of Gebhardt and Harnack, remarks, d propos of the number of translations through which the work has passed, "Under these circumstances, it becomes our first duty to ascribe the least possible weight to all those proofs which are based upon particular words or expressions, especially when these are not contained in the Egyptian Church ritual."2 It would surely follow that arguments based upon omissions in the present form of the Canons would be equally precarious.
 However, let us now examine the ordination prayers in these Canons.